1. Beginning your studies:

 What can you study at the English department?

-The English department of the University of Vienna offers two bachelor’s programmes, one of them a teaching programme, as well as two master’s programmes and in the near future also a master’s of education programme.
+The English department of the University of Vienna offers two bachelor’s programmes, one of them a teaching programme, as well as two master’s of arts programmes and a master’s of education programme.
 You can find more information here.

 How do I apply to study at the English department?

 All application has to be done at the Admissions Office.
 There are no special entrance procedures for studying English.
 You will need to pre-register online (which you can do here).
 A thorough guideline, also for foreign students, can be found at the Student Point information page (information available in German, English and French) and also here on the department homepage.

 Do I need to speak German to begin my studies?
 Even if everything will be taught in English?

 Yes.
-In order to be admitted for any course of study at Vienna University, you need to be proficient in German (B2 level for a bachelor’s, and C1 for some master’s programmes).
+In order to be admitted for any course of study at Vienna University, you need to be proficient in German (C1).
 If you speak German but do not have a certificate to prove it, you can take a German language test.
 If you do not speak German at all, there are a variety of options for obtaining language skills.
 Find more information on this page.
 On the page you will also find a list of certificates which are accepted as proof of your German skills.

 Which language are lectures taught in?